yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK for Android(en).md

 1、Call method to open test page :

-YumiSettings.startDebugging(Activity,BannerSlotID,InterstitialSlotID,MediaSlotID);
+YumiSettings.startDebugging(Activity,BannerSlotID,InterstitialSlotID,MediaSlotID,NativeSloatID);

 If you set the version, channel, according to your need to set the channel in the platform configuration, version call method to open the debug page:

-YumiSettings.startDebugging (Activity, BannerSlotID,InterstitialSlotID,MediaSlotID, channelID, versionName);
+YumiSettings.startDebugging (Activity, BannerSlotID,InterstitialSlotID,MediaSlotID,NativeSloatID, channelID, versionName);

 2、The maize SDK will get the configuration and display the list of the three platforms, and go to the debug page: